vidheyoza/CS7180-AdvancedCV/SeeInTheDark/see-in-the-dark/README.md

 ## How to run the code

-THe SITD dataset is too large to be pushed on GitHub, so to get the data visit [this link]() that contains 2 zip files: `Fuji` and `Sony`.
+THe SITD dataset is too large to be pushed on GitHub, so to get the data visit these links: [Fuji](https://storage.googleapis.com/isl-datasets/SID/Fuji.zip) and [Sony](https://storage.googleapis.com/isl-datasets/SID/Sony.zip).
 Alternatively, use the `download_dataset.py` script in [SeeInTheDark/Learning-to-See-in-the-Dark].
 - For training, modify the `data_root` path string in `training_gan.py` to where the data is downloaded and extracted.
 - For testing, modify the `data_root` path string in `testing_gan.py` similarly.